Frenvius/disneyland-mods/BepInEx/plugins/Smoothbrain-ServerCharacters/README.md

 You can configure a time after which players will be automatically disconnected from the server, if they are AFK (= didn't move) for this time.

+### Poison Debuff Storage

+By default, poison debuffs on players are stored in the save file on logout and applied to the player on login.
+This prevents players from clearing their poison debuffs by relogging.
+This can be disabled in the config.

 ### Server Side Inventory

 The inventory of all characters is saved on the server, to prevent players from duping items.